 “Lenny’s deep affinity for Sally’s writing and talent for finding actors to bring her fictional creations to life played a huge part in bringing Normal People so successfully to screen.
 In casting Alison, Sasha, Joe, and Jemima, that same flair and instinct is in evidence, and we can’t wait to see how they will bring Frances, Bobbi, Nick, and Melissa to life.”
 Piers Wenger, the director of BBC drama said.

-Production will reportedly commence in Dublin during the summer.
+Production will reportedly commence in Dublin during the summer, and the series will debut in 2022.